markholloway/markholloway.github.io/_posts/2018-12-30-php-composer-mac.md

 ```
 ## Which PHP

-Check the `php` binary macOS executes by default with the `which` command.
+Check the `php` binary macOS executes by default using the `which` command.
 In most cases it will be `/usr/bin/php` unless a separate php install exists.

 ```bash